OMEGAMAX10/YOLOv8-Object-Detection-Tracking-Image-Segmentation-Pose-Estimation/README.md

 ### d.
 Custom YOLOv8 Model Upload

 In this tab, the user can upload a custom YOLOv8 model, trained on a custom dataset.
 The model is stored in a folder named "models/" and added to "model_list.txt" for future use.
+The only eligible type of model is the Pytorch (".pt") one.